MauriceGit/tree23/README.md

 ## Documentation:

-For detailed functionality and API, please have a look at godoc.
+For detailed functionality and API, please have a look at the generated Go Docs: [https://godoc.org/github.com/MauriceGit/tree23](https://godoc.org/github.com/MauriceGit/tree23).

 A fully functional example of creating a tree, inserting/deleting/searching: